Offliners/Machine-Learning/README.md

 |Tensorflow|`1.13.1`|
 |Keras|`2.2.4`|

-* FAQ :   How to download Module?
+* FAQ :   How to download modules?

   Open your CMD, and input this command `pip install (module_name)`